Prestige Payment Systems Reviews & Complaints

 Equipment Lease Terms 48 Month (locked)

-Among the multitude of pricing schedules that the company makes available is its Interchange Pass-Through Program.
-This pricing schedule details the interchange-plus pricing model that the company makes available to merchants.
+Prestige Payment Systems offers various pricing schedules, including its Interchange Pass-Through Program, which adopts an interchange-plus pricing model.
 Under this plan, merchants are charged a rate of interchange plus 0.50% plus $0.09.
-Since interchange rates are the most transparent in the industry, merchants are encouraged to request a pricing plan based upon them.
+As interchange rates are transparent, merchants are advised to request a pricing plan based on them.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Prestige Payment Systems’ programs guide, the former website, and other documents mention virtual terminal and payment gateway services.
-However, pricing is not disclosed on either of those services.
-Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates, typically apply to these e-commerce services
+While Prestige Payment Systems offers virtual terminal and payment gateway services, pricing details for these services are not readily available.
+Additional rates and fees, such as gateway fees, technical support fees, batch fees, and additional transaction rates, typically apply to e-commerce services.

 Prestige Payment Systems Employee Reviews & Sales Tacitcs